Lapland-UAS-Tequ/tequ-bee-nest-heater/README.md

 ---

 # tequ-bee-nest-heater

-This is repository of bee nest heater prototype developed in Arctic Beekeeping project.
+This is repository of Bee Nest heater device prototype.
 Prototype is developed for Pycom WiPy 3.0 development board and each prototype can control 12 V heating of single bee nest.
 Heating plate is equipped with 2 x 10 W @12 VDC heating elements, thermal guard and temperature sensor for thermostat control.
 Each prototype uses WLAN to connect to internet.
 Prototype connects to Tequ´s Watson IoT Platform via MQTT and sensor data is delivered to cloud in real-time.
 Each unit is also remote controllable via MQTT connection.
 It is possible to connect three Ruuvitag sensors to each unit.
 Ruuvitag data is collected and forwarded to Watson IoT.

-Collected sensor data can be found and accessed using Datatool, Databrowser or Tequ-AI found from https://dash.tequ.fi.
+Collected sensor data can be found and accessed using Bee-Apps, Datatool found from https://dash.tequ.fi.

 ## Hardware
 List of the hardware used in prototype